sciZer0/7/v/README.md

 > <b>The best decisions must overcome the Voting Power of rivals</b>.

-The "quadratic" word, in its turn, means that the Voting Power of each bet is calculated as a square root of the number of tokens.
+The "quadratic" word, in turn, means that the Voting Power of each bet is calculated as a square root of the number of tokens.

 For example,